freon4dsl/Freon-documentation/docu-content/030_Examples/040_External_Components/030_Replacing_a_Part_List/+page.md

 export let editor: FreEditor;

-let panelOpen: boolean[] = [];      // List of booleans to indicate which panel is open (true) and closed (false). let multiplePar: string = 'multiple';   // Indicates whether multiple panels may be open at the same time.
+let panelOpen: boolean[] = [];      // List of booleans to indicate which panel is open (true) and closed (false). let multiplePar: boolean = false;   // Indicates whether multiple panels may be open at the same time.

 /*
     Sets all panels in the state 'closed',